 It’s a therapeutic experience.
 I’m reliving being a child, experiencing heartbreak, failed auditions and the like.
 I’m really hoping my story will inspire others.
 We have such a divided nation right now.
-We have a leader who made fun of a disabled reporter, and the appointment of our Secretary of the Department of Education broke my heart.
+We have a leader who made fun of a disabled reporter, and –> of our Secretary of the Department of Education broke my heart.
 My community isn’t feeling very supported right now.

 Doing this play saved my life.
 What I say at the end of the show is that it’s not a mistake for me to be here and it’s not a mistake for any of us on the autism spectrum to be here.